Using Biofeedback for Addiction Treatment

-Addiction is a treatable chronic medical disease that impacts and alters brain chemistry and wiring, leading to compulsive and dysfunctional behaviors.1 In the field of addiction treatment, biofeedback typically refers to neurofeedback, which involves measuring brain waves and helping to alter them to improve cravings, minimize relapse, and manage withdrawal.2,3
+Addiction is a treatable chronic medical disease that impacts and alters brain chemistry and wiring, leading to compulsive and dysfunctional behaviors.1 In the field of addiction treatment, biofeedback involves measuring bodily responses to help patients improve cravings, minimize relapse, and manage withdrawal.2,3

 Read on to learn more about what biofeedback is, how biofeedback is used for addiction treatment, and how it’s employed at Desert Hope Treatment Center.